JustCryen/Proton-Setup-Assist/README.md

 - Ubisoft Connect installation
 - Games for Windows Live installation (requires a manual download)
 - Custom install option for anything you might want to install to an existing proton prefix.
+- Automatic Proton detection [ can be disabled by using the `-p` flag ]

 ### Dependencies